microsoft/RAG_Hack/README.md

 ## Register

-Register for the hackthon on the [Reactor series page](https://reactor.microsoft.com/en-us/reactor/series/s-1369/).
-That will register you for both the streams and the hackathon.
+Register for the hackathon on the [Reactor "RAG 101" session page](https://aka.ms/raghack/register).
+This will register you for both the first stream and the hackathon.

+Visit the [Reactor hack home page](https://reactor.microsoft.com/en-us/reactor/series/s-1369/) to see all sessions!

 ## Official Rules

 Read the [official rules](https://github.com/microsoft/RAG_Hack/blob/main/OFFICIAL_RULES.md) 📃

-## Stream schedule
+## Stream Schedule

 ### English